sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

     ![openazurefunction](images/openazurefunction.png)

 1. Select the Function App to open it.
-The app should be deployed successfully and status of the app as **Running**
+The app should be deployed successfully and status of the app should show as **Running**

    ![functionappstatus](images/functionappstatus.png)